Vz.53 anti-aircraft gun

 The Vz.53 (Also widely known as the M53 in Western sources) is an anti-aircraft weapon system produced in Czechoslovakia during the 1950s.
 It combines four Vz.38/46 (DShK) 12.7 mm Machineguns on a wheeled mount with a 360° traverse.
-It's full Czech designation was 12.7 mm PL štvorguľomet vz.53.
+Its full Czech designation was 12.7 mm PL štvorguľomet vz.53.

 History

-Following World War Two, the Czechoslovakian military was equipped with a wide mixture of anti-aircraft weapons, including many German weapons such as the Flakvierling 38, a quad-barreled 2 cm weapon.
+Following World War II, the Czechoslovak military was equipped with a wide mixture of anti-aircraft weapons, including many German weapons such as the Flakvierling 38, a quad-barreled 2 cm weapon.
 However, these weapons use proprietary ammunition, production of which had ceased after Germany's surrender.
 The Czechoslovak People's Army was already producing the Vz38/46, a copy of the Soviet DShKM 12.7 mm machinegun, and decided to create a light quad-mount anti-aircraft carriage mounting these guns to serve as a low-level air defense weapon.
 The resulting system was designated Vz.53 and entered service in 1953.
 The Vz.53 complemented the towed 30mm Vz.53/59 and its self-propelled version, the M53/59 Praga, which were not effective at extremely close ranges.

 The Vz.53 was similar to the Soviet ZPU-4, but the Vz.53's lighter 12.7 mm cartridge had a lower effective range and did less damage than the Soviet 14.5 mm weapon.
 However, the Vz.53 was approximately three times lighter than the ZPU-4.
 Regardless, both weapons were quickly rendered obsolescent as super-sonic jet fighters began to enter service in NATO countries.
 The Vz.53 was mostly withdrawn from Czech service by the early 1960s, but was not fully replaced until the 9K32 Strela-2 became available in the early 1970s.